Claudio Ranieri sacked by Premier League champions Leicester City

 Just under seven years on from winning a trophy solely consisting of teams from the third and fourth tiers of English soccer, Southampton can secure their first piece of major silverware since 1976 and just the second-ever in its history.

-It will be a big ask to beat a Man United side which has lost just once in their last 25 games in all competitions but then again, Southampton are used to upsetting the odds and proving everyone wrong.
+It will be a big ask to beat a Man United side which has lost just once in their last 25 games in all competitions, especially without team captain and star central defender Virgil van Dijk who misses out through injury.
+But then again, Southampton are used to upsetting the odds and proving everyone wrong.

 They’ve spent seven-straight years doing just that.